Metrics in Detail

 Denominator

-Closed Conversations with at least one Contact that are fulfilled by response qualify as FCR Eligible.
-This helps narrow down the set of Conversations to only those where an Agent and a Customer interacted.
+Closed Conversations with at least one Contact fulfilled by response qualify as FCR Eligible.
+This helps narrow the set of Conversations to only those where an Agent and a Customer interact.

 Click here to learn more about how Contacts are fulfilled and what qualifies for fulfillment.